-Lake Tahoe is an outdoor adventurer’s paradise, no matter what time of year you chose to visit.
-Though any season in this amazing destination is a great time to visit, winter is a particularly marvelous season in Tahoe.
-Many thousands of visitors make their way to the Tahoe region each year, enjoying a variety of winter activities at one over ten different ski resorts in the area.
+Lake Tahoe is an outdoor enthusiast’s paradise, no matter what time of year you choose to visit.
+Though any season in this amazing destination boasts a range of things to enjoy, winter is a particularly marvelous season in Tahoe.
+Many thousands of visitors make their way to the Tahoe region each year, enjoying a variety of winter activities at one of 15 different ski resorts in the area.
 In addition, you can see sweeping scenic views from just about anywhere in town.

 Skiing & Snowboarding

 South Lake Tahoe also hosts some incredible ski mountains.
 You can enjoy a complete day of winter fun at Heavenly Resort.
-Aside from shredding down Heavenly’s slopes, if you’re visiting in December, make sure to check out Heavenly Holidays, a full month of holiday celebrations including a tree lighting, fireworks, live music, and more.
+Aside from shredding down Heavenly’s slopes, if you’re visiting in December, make sure to check out Heavenly Holidays — a full month of holiday celebrations including a tree lighting, fireworks, live music, and more.

-Take a scenic drive
+Take a Scenic Drive

-Explore a state park
+Explore a State Park

-Plan accordingly for the weather
+Plan Accordingly for the Weather

-Opt For a Home Cooked Meal
+Opt For a Home-Cooked Meal

 Where to Stay in the Area

-Get Ready for Your Next Vacation
+Get Ready for Your Next Winter Getaway